Inebriateduck/JP-lab-records/README.md

 # Simplified version of my workflow with the JP lab

-This is designed to allow future use of my workflow until the quackers pipe is fully functional.
+This is designed to allow future use of my workflow.
 All scripts in here are designed to be "fire and forget" - they can be run on an entire directory and will then iterate through the whole thing until completion.

 ##  Step 1: Cleaning
 If you are using the same data that I was, the fastq files will need cleaning.
 This can be done via the mass_headercleaner.py and mass_headercleaner.sh scripts. once cleaned, move on to step 2.